SimaoFonseca2/Carbon/README.md

 Note: The variables are only 1 byte sized for now and other types like strings are being developed.
 ### Control Structures

-Carbon includes basic control structures like `if`, and `for`(still in progress).
+Carbon includes basic control structures like `if`, and `for`.
 Here’s how you can use them:

 ```carbon
 if (x == 5) {